 The University of Montpellier has signed a five-year partnership agreement with the Institut Agro in Montpellier

-On Monday, September 20, 2021, Philippe AUGÉ, President ofUM Anne-Lucie WACK, Executive Director of Institut Agro (the National Institute of Higher Education for Agriculture, food, and the environment), signed a partnership agreement to formalize the specific pre-existing relationship between the two institutions, thereby demonstrating their shared commitment to continuing the momentum established through the Montpellier University of Excellence (MUSE) project and to contributing to the development and influence of the University of Montpellier and its partners.
+On Monday, September 20, 2021, Philippe AUGÉ, president ofUM Anne-Lucie WACK, executive director of Institut Agro (the National Institute of Higher Education for Agriculture, Food, and the Environment), signed a partnership agreement to formalize the specific, pre-existing relationship between the two institutions, thereby demonstrating their shared commitment to continuing the momentum established through the Montpellier University of Excellence (MUSE) project and to contributing to the development and influence of the University of Montpellier and its partners.

-(from left to right): François PIERROT, Executive Director of I-Site MUSE – Anne-Lucie WACK, Executive Director of Institut Agro – Philippe AUGÉ, President of the University of Montpellier – Carole SINFORT, Director of Montpellier SupAgro – Sophie BÉJEAN, Rector of the Occitanie Academic Region.
+(from left to right): François PIERROT, Executive Director of I-Site MUSE – Anne-Lucie WACK, Director General of Institut Agro – Philippe AUGÉ, President of the University of Montpellier – Carole SINFORT, Director of Montpellier SupAgro – Sophie BÉJEAN, Rector of the Occitanie Academic Region.

 An agreement to formalize the terms of the collaboration

-“I welcome this agreement between the University of Montpellier and the Institut Agro on behalf of Montpellier SupAgro, which is now a school within the Institut Agro and with which we have been collaborating successfully for several years.
+“I welcome this agreement between the University of Montpellier and the Institut Agro on behalf of Montpellier SupAgro—which is now a school within the Institut Agro—and with which we have been collaborating successfully for several years.
 This agreement formally reflects the relationship of trust that exists between our teaching and research teams.
 But it is also a strong testament to our shared commitment to addressing the recommendations of the international Idex-Isite jury for the Investment for the Future program.
 Together, we share the ambition to foster the development and influence of the University of Montpellier.”

 Philippe AUGÉ, President of the University of Montpellier